 The Isle of Skye has always been seen as a magical place.
-Along with the beautiful landscape there are plenty of myths and legends to stimulate your imagination.
-With the landscape it’s easy to believe these stories.
-The Sligachan Bridge has a great tale, and what’s more you can gain eternal beauty from the waters below the bridge.
+Beautiful landscapes, plus myths and legends.
+There are some great stories, some true, some legends that go with the landscape of the Isle of Skye.
+From clan stories to faerie magic.
+Personally, I think stories like this really add to the place.
+And with the landscape on Skye, it’s easy to believe the legend.
+The Old Sligachan Bridge on Skye has a great tale, and what’s more, you can gain eternal beauty from the waters below the bridge.

 Now for my favourite part!
 The story behind the enchanted waters that run through the river below the bridge.
 There are actually two legends to the waters.
 I will tell the one that I was told on my Macbackpackers tour, as it is the only one I have heard from a Scotsman.

 Many years ago, on the Isle of Skye, there lived the greatest warrior woman of Scotland, Scáthach.
 Word of her greatness spread everywhere and one day it reached the ears of the greatest warrior of Ireland, Cúchulainn.
-Cúchulainn knew that he must go and fight this warrior woman of Scotland to prove that he is better.
+Being such a renowned warrior, Cúchulainn knew that he must go and fight this warrior woman of Scotland to prove that he is better.
 So he set sail for the Isle of Skye.

 Arriving on Skye, Cúchulainn came across a trainee of Scáthach and demanded that her mistress should come and face him.
 Scáthach came to meet him to battle and prove which one was strongest.
-They fought and they fought.
-Their battle raged through the whole of the valley, shaking the earth.
-Animals fled before them, such was their ferocity!
+So they fought.
+Their battle raged through the whole of the valley, shaking the earth, creating the valleys and mountains of Skye.
+Animals fled before them, terrified of the warriors.
 As they battled Scáthachs daughter ran down to the river and cried.
-She could not see how her mother could win.
+She was terrified as she could not see how her mother could possibly win.

 As everyone knows, water allows a gateway between the faerie world and ours.
 Some of the faeries heard the cries of Scáthachs daughter and came to her.
-They told her to wash her face in the water of the river.
-She followed the faeries advice and was filled with the knowledge of how to stop the battle!
+The faeries told her to wash her face in the water of the river.
+She followed the faeries advice and washed her face in the waters.
+Once she had done this, she was filled with the knowledge of how to stop the battle.

-She ran back home to the lodge where her mother lived.
-Along the way she gathered herbs and nuts.
+Quickly, the daughter acted on her new knowledge.
+She ran back home to the lodge where her mother lived; along the way, she gathered herbs and nuts.
 Arriving at the lodge, she threw the nuts and herbs in onto the fire and fanned the smoke into the valley.
-Upon smelling the scent upon the smoke both warriors realised just how tired and hungry they were from the fighting, so they laid down their weapons and headed to the lodge.
+Upon smelling the scent both warriors realised just how tired and hungry they were from the fighting.
+So they decided to stop for a bit, they laid down their weapons and headed to the lodge.

-Arriving at the lodge they were greeted by Scáthachs daughter who had prepared a meal worthy of two such mighty warriors.
-As Cúchulainn ate under the roof of Scáthach, he became her guest and as such they could do each other no harm.
+Arriving at the lodge they were greeted by Scáthachs daughter.
+She had prepared a meal worthy of the two mighty warriors.
+As Cúchulainn ate under the roof of Scáthach, this meant that he became her guest.
+Because of this, they could do each other no harm.

 How To Gain Eternal Beauty